Interview – Dave Dawson

 Do you still follow racing these days?

-Did you ever think 30 plus years ago BMX would become an Olympic Sport?
+Did you ever think 30-plus years ago BMX would become an Olympic sport?

-Could today’s BMX Racing learn anything from the early days?
+Could today’s BMX racing learn anything from the early days?

 Anything you want to add?